huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Dog
 - [x] Bear

-#### If a driver’s car has a yellow Ohio license plate, what does that mean?
+#### If a driver's car has a yellow Ohio license plate, what does that mean?

-- [ ] You’re a government official
+- [ ] You're a government official
 - [ ] You have a classic car
 - [x] You have a DUI conviction